$\sigma$-locales in Formal Topology: On strongly dense sigma -sublocales

 A {\bf congruence} $\sim$ on a $\sigma$-frame $L$ is an equivalence relation which is compatible with finite meets and countable joins; this says that $L/\sim$ is a $\sigma$-frame as well.
-From the ``dual'' point of view of locale theory \cite{stone_spaces}, $L/\sim$ is a $\sigma$-sublocale of $L$.
+From the ``dual'' point of view of locale theory~\cite{stone_spaces}, $L/\sim$ is what is called a {\bf $\sigma$-sublocale} of $L$.\footnote{In the case of frames, congruences correspond to nuclei~\cite{stone_spaces}; such a correspondence relies on the existence of the implication operation (every frame has a Heyting algebra structure) and does not hold in the case of $\sigma$-frames.
+As in the case of frames, the family of congruences on a given $\sigma$-frame is a frame: we refer the reader to~\cite{madden,simpson} for more on this topic.}